 Completion: At the conclusion of the program, participants will receive a letter from ITLAL as well as a transcript notation attesting to their successful completion of the program requirements.

 Courses in Teaching and Professional Development

-ITLAL offers three courses to help graduate students planning for faculty careers.
-Each is offered once a year and may be taken for 0-1 credit hours.
-Courses are offered under the numbers listed below, and all courses require a permission number.
+The courses listed below are required for completion of the FFTDP but are also open to students who are not enrolled in the program.
+Each course is offered once a year and may be taken for 0-1 credit hours.
+Regardless of which credit option the participant chooses, the course will appear on their transcript.
+All courses are graded S/U. Courses are offered under the numbers listed below, and all courses require a permission number.
 Contact us to request a permission number.

 - Seminar in College Teaching (ACAS 601/RPAD 590/RPOS 611): This course is offered each fall.
 Most faculty have never been taught to teach, and it is easy to believe that it takes natural talent to be good at it.
 But great teachers are great because they approach teaching as systematically as they approach their research: they study empirical evidence, apply it thoughtfully to their own teaching, and reflect on how it affects their students.
 You will take that approach in this class as you design a course using the research we have about human learning and motivation.
 That research shows that undergraduate students are capable of learning, will work hard, and bring valuable knowledge and experience to courses that are well designed.
 If you are planning a career in academe, teaching will take up large amounts of your time, even at research institutions.
 Our course will help you make the most of that time, so that teaching can be energizing and rewarding for you and your students!